Yong Hye-in: Political career

-In 2020, she founded the Basic Income Party, where 80% of the members were in their 20s and she was its first leader.
-In 2021 she was re-elected, becoming the third standing representative of the Basic Income Party.
+In 2020, she founded the Basic Income Party, where 80% of the members were in their 20s, and she was its first leader.
+In 2021, she was re-elected, becoming the third standing representative of the Basic Income Party.

 On 23 May 2021, Yong became the third MP in South Korean history to give birth while serving as a sitting member of parliament.
-Since the birth of her child, Yong had been on maternity leave from Parliament; temporarily substituted while in absence by Basic Income Party leader Shin Ji-hye.
+Since the birth of her child, Yong had been on maternity leave from Parliament, temporarily substituted while she was absent by Basic Income Party leader Shin Ji-hye.

 Yong returned to Parliament on 5 June 2021 with her 59-day-old son.
 "As the mother of a 59-day-old baby, I support all women who give birth to and raise babies," Yong said at the press conference, adding that she hopes her bill, the Child Accompaniment in the National Assembly Chamber Act, will be passed soon.
 That Act allows members of Congress to bring their infants up to 24 months old who need to be fed into the chamber.

-As a working mother, she has been at the forefront in the fight against discrimination against minorities.
+As a working mother, she has been at the forefront of the fight against discrimination against minorities.
 On 5 May 2023, the Children's Day of South Korea, she delivered a speech with her two-year-old son, advocating for the elimination of no kid zones.
 In May she also became the first in South Korea who proposed the Civil union Act.

-In 2022 a tragedy struck in Itaewon, Seoul, claiming the lives of 159 people.
-She worked as a special committee member for the investigation into the incident and her findings served as a major basis for the impeachment of the responsible minister.
+In 2022, a tragedy struck in Itaewon, Seoul, claiming the lives of 159 people.
+She worked as a special committee member for the investigation into the incident, and her findings served as a major basis for the impeachment of the responsible minister.

 She presents universal basic income as an alternative to inequality and the climate crisis in the post-pandemic era.
-She has proposed several legislative bills about basic income such as the Basic Income on Carbon Tax Act, Basic Income on Land Tax Act, and has asked the government to actively engage in energy and digital transition.
+She has proposed several legislative bills about basic income, such as the Basic Income on Carbon Tax Act and the Basic Income on Land Tax Act, and has asked the government to actively engage in energy and digital transition.
 She also operates the study of the National Assembly Forum on basic income.

-She was a keynote speaker at the Basic Income Earth Network Congress in Seoul, in 2023.
+She was a keynote speaker at the Basic Income Earth Network Congress, in Seoul, in 2023.

-In June 2023, she insisted that wastewater dumping of Fukushima nuclear disaster be stopped and has proposed a referendum.
+In June 2023, she insisted that wastewater dumping from the Fukushima nuclear accident be stopped and proposed a referendum.

-Yong Hye-In has been described as someone who is a "vocal supporter of the rights of women, children, working-class people, and other politically underrepresented groups".
+Yong has been described as someone who is a "vocal supporter of the rights of women, children, working-class people, and other politically underrepresented groups".

+In September 13, 2026, Yong stepped down as a candidate for the minister of Gender Equality and Family after a request from the Democratic Party.